A Refreshing Perspective

 What is interesting is that in an age when sons are revered and daughters are essentially ignored, righteous Job elevates his daughters.

-It is Job’s daughters who are mentioned by name, not his sons.
+It is Job’s daughters who the Bible mentions by name, not his sons.

 Additionally, Job grants his daughters an inheritance, along with their brothers.